catalyst/catalystcloud-orchestration/hot/ubuntu-14.04/kubernetes/README.md

 "150.242.xxx.xxx"
 ```

 All 5 stacks need to show CREATE_COMPLETE.
+On top of this, as the cloud-init scripts for each host complete, each will be rebooted and need to settle into the cluster.
+This may take a few minutes (actually 5-10) before Kubernetes is up and running, so best to have a cup of tea at this stage.

 ## Next Steps